WPIPepBand/web-server/public_html/cgi-bin/pages/Home.md

 | Thnks Fr Th Mmrs (Thanks for the Memories) | <a class="inline-playable" id="https://www.jwpepper.com/sheet-music/media-player.jsp?&type=audio&productID=10090171">Listen >>></a> |
 | My Songs Know What You Did in the Dark (Light 'em Up) | <a class="inline-playable" id="https://www.jwpepper.com/sheet-music/media-player.jsp?&type=audio&productID=10441418">Listen >>></a> |

 To help prepare the halftime show, we will be holding a band camp from **August 14th - 17th**, which is immediately before New Student Orientation.
-Drumline members should arrive a day early, August 13th, for part auditions.
+Drumline members should arrive a day early, **August 13th**, for part auditions.
 If you will be joining us as a marching member, you will be required to attend.
 We will need you to let us know whether you are interested in marching with us by **Saturday, July 1st**, in order to prepare for your arrival and band camp.

 Currently, we are looking for new members for football season!
 Please feel free to contact the officer board at [pepoff@wpi.edu](mailto:pepoff@wpi.edu) if you have any questions or you are interested in joining us for football or basketball season.